Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Playbook/readme.md

 - Save the Logic App.
 If the Logic App prompts any missing connections, please update the connections similarly.
 - As a best practice, we have used the Sentinel connection in Logic Apps that use "ManagedSecurityIdentity" permissions.
 Please refer to [this document](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204) and provide permissions to the Logic App accordingly.
 #### b.
 Configurations in Sentinel:
-- In Azure Sentinel, analytical rules should be configured to trigger an incident with risky Domain indicators
+- In Azure Sentinel, analytical rules should be configured to trigger an incident with risky Domain indicators.
-- Configure the automation rules to trigger the playbook
+- Configure the automation rules to trigger the playbook.